Frequently Asked Questions

 Do you accept returns?

 Yes.
-If for any reason the urn is different than what you expected, you can return it within fourteen days for a full refund including return postage.
+If for any reason the urn is different than what you expected, you can return it within fourteen days.
 If the urn is damaged during shipping, please let me know as soon as possible and I will replace it with a different urn of your choosing or provide a full refund.